zu213/rota-organiser/README.md

 # rota organiser
-📅 Organise your rota, with time offs and etc - WIP 🧱
+📅 Organise your rota, with time offs and etc

-Basic Ruby test project that allows input of shifts and job roels required and outputs a rota, takes into account holidays as well.
+Basic Ruby test project that allows input of shifts and job roles required and outputs a rota, takes into account holidays as well.

+Currently. doesn't detect if shift requirments for staff are not met !